pinting/oraculum/README.md

 ```

 What may be written is what the schema can still answer. `email` is on `users`
-alone, so writing it settles the FROM clause; `body` is on `posts` and
+alone, so writing it settles which table the clause needs. `body` is on `posts`
-`comments`, so it leaves both open until something else decides between them,
+and `comments`, so it leaves both open until something else decides between
-and `first_name` stops being offered the moment the query has committed to a
-table that has no such column.
+them.
+A name drops out once nothing that could supply it is left: after
+`SELECT id, title` the root `id` has to come from exactly one source and
+`title` has pinned that source to `posts`, so `users` is out and `first_name`
+is no longer offered.
 Section 6a is how that is computed.

 **The FROM clause:** One or more entries, comma separated, each a table
 optionally renamed by `AS`.
 Only tables the projection actually requires are